illinois-cs241/illinois-cs241.github.io/_docs/pied_piper.md

 ```console
 grep piano < inventory.txt | cut -f2 -d'\t' | mail -s "sing me a song" piano_man@gmail.com
 ```
+---

-(If you've forgotten, '<' causes the contents of the file 'inventory.txt' to be used as STDIN for 'grep piano', and '|' (the pipe operator) causes the STDOUT of the program on the left to be 'piped' as the STDIN of the program on the right - but it'll probably be clearer if you try this stuff out yourself!)
+If you've forgotten, '<' causes the contents of the file 'inventory.txt' to be used as STDIN for 'grep piano', and '\|' (the pipe operator) causes the STDOUT of the program on the left to be 'piped' as the STDIN of the program on the right - but it'll probably be clearer if you try this stuff out yourself!

 You would create an executable that does the same thing -